sanp/sanp.github.io.mkdocs/docs/2019/gitflow.md

 ### Development lifecycle

-The basic GitFlow workflow is outlined in Fig. 1.
+The basic GitFlow is outlined in Fig. 1.
 GitFlow assumes that your deployment lifecycle is like the following:

   * Work is divided into [sprints](https://www.atlassian.com/agile/scrum/sprints)
   * During a sprint, developers will work on a handful of features